True and False Questions

-1. T F David’s friend Jonathan died the same day Saul died.
+1. T F David’s friend Jonathan died the same day King Saul died.

-2. T F David rejoiced when his enemy Saul was slain.
+2. T F David rejoiced when Saul, his enemy, died.

 3. T F David avenged Saul’s death.

-4. T F David lived in Hebron while he was king of Judah.
+4. T F David lived in the city of Hebron while he was king of Judah.

 5. T F Abner was the commander of David’s army.